The Culture, Media and Sport Committee issues a call for evidence on the Protection of Intellectual Property Rights Online.

 - At what point, if at all, consideration should be given to introducing the additional technical measures allowed for under the Act.

 More broadly, the scope for additional activity and new approaches to ensure that original work is appropriately rewarded in the online environment, including the issues raised by the Government’s review of the intellectual property framework.
-In particular:

 - Intellectual Property and barriers to new internet-based business models, including information access, the costs of obtaining permissions from existing rights-holders, and “fair use.”